Serenablack/artist-mgmt-system/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The database used is PostgreSQL along with prisma.
+The UI design is done using MaterialUI with NodeJS in the backend.
+REST apis have been used for basic CRUD operation available for user, artist and music records in the database.

 ## Getting Started